 When will CAT 2017 be held and can I choose an exam date?

-As mentioned in the schedule given above, the CAT 2017 exam would be held in the month of December 2017, Sunday in two sessions (forenoon and afternoon).
+As mentioned in the schedule given above, the CAT 2017 exam would be held on November 26, Sunday in two sessions (forenoon and afternoon).
 As per the preference of test city given by you in the application form, you will be provided session slot, test city, and test centre, subject to availability.

 From where can I get the list of exam centres?